Eventually and asymptotically positive semigroups on Banach lattices

 \section{Introduction}

 While the study of positive operator semigroups is by now a classical topic in the theory of $C_0$-semigroups (see e.g.~\cite{Arendt1986} for a survey), the analysis of \emph{eventually} positive semigroups, i.e.~semigroups which only become positive for positive, possibly large, times, in various contexts seems to have emerged only within the last decade.
-Probably the first example, the idea to consider matrices whose powers are eventually positive, is somewhat older and was in large part motivated for example by the consideration of inverse eigenvalues problems (see e.g.~\cite{Brauer1961,Friedland1978,Zaslavsky1999} or \cite[p~48--54]{Seneta1981}) and by an attempt to generalise the classical Perron--Frobenius type spectral results to a wider class of matrices (see e.g.~\cite{Elhashash2008,MR2117663}).
+Probably the first example, the idea to consider matrices whose powers are eventually positive, is somewhat older and was in large part motivated for example by the consideration of inverse eigenvalues problems (see e.g.~\cite{Brauer1961,Friedland1978,Zaslavsky1999} or \cite[pp.~48--54]{Seneta1981}) and by an attempt to generalise the classical Perron--Frobenius type spectral results to a wider class of matrices (see e.g.~\cite{Elhashash2008,MR2117663}).

-An analysis of continuous-time eventually positive matrix semigroups can for example be found in \cite{Noutsos2008}.
+An analysis of continuous-time eventually positive matrix semigroups can for example be found in \cite{Noutsos2008}; see also \cite{Olesky2009} for some related results.
 The phenomenon of eventually positive solutions of Cauchy problems was also observed at around the same time in an infinite-dimensional setting in the context of biharmonic equations; see \cite{FGG08} and \cite{GaGr08}.
-Another infinite-dimensional occurrence of eventual positivity was analysed in \cite{Daners2014}, where it was proven that the semigroup generated by the Dirichlet-to-Neumann operator on a disk is eventually positive but not positive in some cases.
+Another infinite-dimensional occurrence of eventual positivity was analysed in \cite{Daners2014}, where it was proven that the semigroup generated by a class of Dirichlet-to-Neumann operators on a disk is eventually positive but not positive in some cases.
 A first attempt to develop a unified theory of eventually positive $C_0$-semigroups was subsequently made by the current authors in \cite{DanersI}, providing some spectral results on Banach lattices and a characterisation of eventually strongly positive semigroups on $C(K)$-spaces with $K$ compact.